What are cookies?

 Can a website user block cookies?

-As we’ve explained above, cookies help you to get the most out of our website.
+As we've explained above, cookies help you to get the most out of our website.
 However, if you do wish to disable our cookies then please follow the instructions provided by your browser help pages.
 Please remember that if you do choose to disable cookies, you may find that certain sections of our website do not work properly.

 Please remember that if you do choose to disable cookies, you may find that certain sections of our website do not work properly